Hawapi

 After peace agreements in Colombia, some ex FARC (Revolutionary Armed Forces of Colombia) members have turned their war skills into productive projects.
 These former socialist guerillas now dialogue with the capitalist system.
 The artist worked with Fariana Textile Company, the sewing company ex guerrilla members have created in which they apply their knowledge on the sewing of camouflage uniforms to now sew other kinds of uniforms and garments.

-This project consisted on the designing and making of 18 soccer uniforms in which colors from the Liberal Political Party and the Conservative Party where combined.
+This project consisted on the designing and making of 18 soccer uniforms in which colors from the Liberal Political Party and the Conservative Party were combined.
 Later, a soccer match was played in which ex FARC Guerilla members and some current police officers were split into two teams made of a mix of both groups of people, men and women together.

 More below